 Allow plants to dry out slightly between waterings as over watering will result in root rot and plant death.
 As a guide water once a week during summer and only every 2-3 weeks during winter.
 If in doubt don’t water.
 Better to have a wilting plant that bounces back rather than one which rots away!

 To enjoy flowers from spring to autumn you really need to fertilise streptocarpus.
 Without regular fertilising the number of flowers dramatically reduces.
 Apply a solution of eco-aminogro and eco-seaweed every two weeks throughout the growing season (Spring to Autumn).
 Cut back to only once a month in winter when plants slow down.

 Pest & Disease Problems with Streptocarpus

-Mealy bug is really the only thing to watch out for if plants are kept indoors.
+Mealybug is the main thing to watch out for if plants are kept indoors.
 Outdoor plants are vulnerable to caterpillar attack and sometimes aphids, mites and whitefly.
-These can be controlled with eco-neem.
+These can all be controlled with eco-neem.

 Excess watering and/or poor drainage will cause plants to rot away as mentioned earlier.
 Always plant into very well drained soil and go easy on the water during winter when they aren’t very active.